SNC-Lavalin Rail & Transit: Formation and early years

-Interfleet Technology was formed in April 1994, as part of the privatisation of British Rail.
+Interfleet Technology was formed during April 1994 as part of the wider privatisation of British Rail.
 Interfleet originated from the former InterCity Fleet Engineering division of the British Rail engineering and technical headquarters, which managed the rolling stock operated by the then InterCity sector of British Rail.
-From April 1994 to March 1996, the company traded as a subsidiary of the British Railways Board, then in March 1996, Interfleet was privatised by means of a Management and Employee Buy-Out, led by its directors.
-At the time of privatisation, the firm employed 99 staff and had one office in Derby.
-Turnover at that time was approximately £5 million.
-In October 2011, Interfleet was acquired by the SNC-Lavalin Group.
+Between April 1994 and March 1996, the company traded as a subsidiary of the British Railways Board; however, in March 1996, Interfleet was privatised in a management buyout.